 As a rule of thumb, for long-term marriages, equitable distribution means a 50-50 split, while for short-term marriages, Utah courts strive to restore each spouse’s standard of living before the marriage.

 Given that division of property is such a complicated and unpredictable matter, it is highly advised that you consult with a property division attorney in Salt Lake City or elsewhere in Utah.
-Contact Emy A. Cordano to get a free consultation today.
+Contact Emy A. Cordano to get a legal consultation today.
 Call at 801-804-5152.